TheBigBrainsCompany/TbbcMoneyBundle/README.md

 This library is based on Fowler's [Money pattern](http://blog.verraes.net/2011/04/fowler-money-pattern-in-php/)

+:zap::zap: **WARNING !** watch out for the symfony versions and the bundle versions

-This bundle is stable and tested.
+* This bundle is stable and tested for symfony ~2.3 (use branch 2.x or tags v2.*)
+* This bundle is in alpha state for symfony 3.x (use master or future tags v3.*)
+* There is some BC Breaks from 2.x to 3.x versions.
+See UPGRADE2-3.md

 Quick Start
 -----------